- Current Conference

 - Conference Site Selection

-48th Annual WiG Conference
+2026 Annual WiG Conference

 Head over to the WiggieWegWeiser to learn a little about WiG conference culture and read the WiG Community Agreement.
+Make sure you check out the Accessibility Guidelines for the conference, too, especially if you are organizing a panel or presenting at the conference.

-Panels at the 2023 WiG Conference
+Panels at the 2026 WiG Conference

 The Coalition of Women in German (WiG) provides a democratic forum for all people interested in feminist approaches to German literature and culture or in the intersection of gender with other categories of analysis such as sexuality, class, race, and ethnicity.
 Through its annual conference, panels at national professional meetings, and through the publication of the Feminist German Studies, the organization promotes feminist scholarship of outstanding quality.
 Women in German is committed to making school and college curricula inclusive and seeks to create bridges, cross boundaries, nurture aspiration, and challenge assumptions while exercising critical self-awareness.
 Women in German is dedicated to eradicating discrimination in the classroom and in the teaching profession at all levels.